Grounds, Castle Basement and Great Hall only, open daily.

 SITE MAY CLOSE FOR LUNCH, SUBJECT TO AVAILABILITY OF GUIDES

-OPEN: GROUNDS AND BASEMENT ONLY, MAXIMUM VISITORS- 40 ON SITE, 10 IN BASEMENT.
+OPEN: GROUNDS , BASEMENT AND GREAT HALL ONLY, MAXIMUM VISITORS- 40 ON SITE, 10 IN BASEMENT AND GREAT HALL.

 SOCIAL DISTANCING ADHERED TO THROUGHOUT THE SITE WITH SEPARATE EXIT/ENTRANCE